EminDeveloper/Flask-Framework/Serve_Templates_and_Static_Files/CSRF_Protection/README.md

-# CSRF Protection in Flask
+# Flask Framework - CSRF Protection in Flask

 Let's explore how you can protect your data using CSRF (Cross-Site Request Forgery) protection by doing a mini-project in Flask.
 We'll create a webpage with two forms in Python, one of which has protection.
 Making forms like these helps us understand the benefits of using CSRF protection for our application.